MedVisBonn/bonndit/README.rst

 It was refined and extended in

 * Michael Ankele, Lek-Heng Lim, Samuel Groeschel, Thomas Schultz: Versatile, Robust, and Efficient Tractography With Constrained Higher-Order Tensor fODFs.
 In: Int'l J. of Computer Assisted Radiology and Surgery, 12(8):1257-1270, 2017

+The methods implemented in :code:`low-rank-k-approx` was first introduced in

+* Thomas Schultz, Hans-Peter Seidel: Estimating Crossing Fibers: A Tensor Decomposition Approach.
+In: IEEE Transactions on Visualization and Computer Graphics, 14(6):1635-42, 2008

 The use of quadratic cone programming to make the kurtosis fit more stable which is implemented in :code:`kurtosis` has been explained in the methods section of